 We have adopted the same purchase & refund terms as other online software platforms such as Envato.
 Please see our purchase/refund terms & conditions page for details.

 PickingPal Pro has more features than PickingPal, and can be used on up to two (2) sites.
-For the full list of differences, please visit the Description section of the PickingPal Pro product pages.
+For the full list of differences, please visit the description section of the PickingPal Pro product page.

-Yes, you may upgrade from PickingPal to PickingPal Pro within 30 days of initial purchase.
+Yes, you may upgrade from PickingPal to PickingPal Pro.
 Just email us to request the upgrade, and we’d be happy to assist you.